folio-org/stripes-experiments/stripes-core/OVERVIEW.md

   example, depending on how it's configured, it might run ES6 (modern JavaScript) through a translator called Babel to convert into and older version of JavaScript that runs in more browsers.
-The way Webpack does this is with "handlers".
-A Webpack handler is a piece of code invoked by Webpack when it's compiling a set of resources down into static assets.
-Handlers can also be explicitly invoked, as we will see later.
+The way Webpack does this is with "loaders".
+A Webpack loader is a piece of code invoked by Webpack when it's compiling a set of resources down into static assets.
+Loaders can also be explicitly invoked, as we will see later.

 * When the `stripes-core` module is compiled: